hyobyun/exchangeengine/README.md

 - FIFO Order Matching

 ## Benchmarking
 The benchmarks below were done with a MPBr 2.3 GHz Intel Core with a randomized order adding and execution.
 See benchmark.js for more details.
 As expected, performance depends on how many limit orders are sitting in the books.
 I plan on publishing a more formal benchmark report later.
+A Transaction is a new limit or market order added to the book that may result in a trade.

 | Book Size | Transactions/Second |
 |-----------|---------------------|